jplindstrom/p5-autobox-Transform/README.md

 to read and write.

-Since they are at a slightly higher semantic level, once you know them they also provide a more specific meaning than just "map" or "grep".
+Since they are at a slightly higher semantic level, once you know them they also provide a more specific meaning than just `map` or `grep`.

-(Compare the difference between seeing a "map" and seeing a "foreach" loop.
-Just seeing the word "map" hints at what type of thing is going on here: transforming a list into another list).
+(Compare the difference between seeing a `map` and seeing a `foreach` loop.
+Just seeing the word `map` hints at what type of thing is going on here: transforming a list into another list).

-The methods of autobox::Transform are not suitable for all cases, but when used appropriately they will lead to much more clear, succinct and direct code, especially in conjunction with autobox::Core.
+The methods of `autobox::Transform` are not suitable for all cases, but when used appropriately they will lead to much more clear, succinct and direct code, especially in conjunction with `autobox::Core`.

 ## Code Comparison